mikelhomeless/8-puzzle/README.md

 Heuristic: Manhattan Distance

-Goal state: All tiles are in numerical order with the empty tile
+Goal state: All tiles are in numerical order with the empty tile in the lower right-hand corner

 NOTE: It _is_ possible for a given board to not have a solution (in fact, half of all possible board permutations don't have
       one).